Penn State Dietetic Internship

 - Strength of undergraduate academic record (Overall GPA: 3.0; DPD GPA: 3.2 out of 4.0 scale)

 - Work experience in the field of dietetics and/or volunteer experience.
-A total of 500 hours in the previous 18 months with 200 of the 500 hours in a dietetics related field.
+A total of 500 hours in the previous 2 years with 300 of the 500 hours in a dietetics related field.
+(Summary of Work and Volunteer Experience)

 Successful candidates present a well-organized packet.
 Personal and phone interviews will be conducted in the selection process to assist the selection committee in clarifying information presented.